 Laminate vs. Vinyl Flooring: What is the Best Option?

 Laminate and vinyl appear similar.
-They are priced almost the same to each other.
+And they are priced almost the same to each other.
 Regarding installation, both are quite easy to install for the casual Sunday warrior.
 But that’s about all you’re going to find in terms of similarities between laminate vs. vinyl flooring.

 Laminate flooring is made up of high density fiberboard, which comes from recycled hardwoods.
 From a visual standpoint, laminate replicates the look and style of natural hardwood flooring.
 Best of all, your flooring costs can be reduced by half.
 Laminate is not ideal in places where it will be exposed to a high level of moisture or humidity.
 Being it is mostly a wood product, it might deteriorate and pop apart if exposed to excess moisture.
 Laminate is going to be best installed in climate-controlled areas.

 So, when some people hear “vinyl,” they immediately get turned off.
 Why?
 Because the vinyl flooring of the past really lacked design and style.
 Nowadays, vinyl comes in a plank style similar to laminate and hardwood flooring boards.
 It gained new life and sits right next to laminate flooring for ease of installation.
 Unlike laminate flooring, vinyl offers complete protection in terms of moisture.
 Vinyl completely submerged in water for days will not lose its form or color.